-- You must show me the original ID documents required to prove your date of birth, place of birth and identity before the ceremony starts (example is driver’s licenses and either birth certificate or passport).
+- You must show your celebrant the original ID documents required to prove your date of birth, place of birth and identity before the ceremony starts (example are driver’s licenses and either birth certificate or passport).

 - You must prove through original documentation that any previous marriage has ended and you are free to marry again (for example divorce certificate or death certificate of previous spouse).

 - You will need to have two witnesses over the age of 18 present at the ceremony.
 Don’t panic though, if you’re planning an elopement we can arrange witnesses on your behalf.